 Utilising social media channels as part of a brand's wider marketing goals.
 A core strategy should be compiled to plan organic and paid activity and desired outcomes.

-Scalable Vector Graphics (SVG) are vector based images created with code, that can endlessly scale and be interacted with, giving them huge potential and flexibility.
+Scalable Vector Graphics (SVG) are XML-based vector images created for web usage, that can endlessly scale and be animated and interacted with, giving them huge potential and flexibility.

 Originally based on newspapers and print medium, the fold refers to the area of a website that the user can first see on their device.
 With changes to how users interact with websites and the range of screen sizes available, the fold is less and less important on modern websites.

 A social media platform that is becoming increasingly more popular due to its algorithm allowing users to showcase their videos to a large audience.
 The platform has shifted from viral dancing videos to becoming a key element in brand's marketing strategy.